 Cooking Cabbage Rolls

 - Add rolled cabbage leaves into the pot on top of the cabbage base.
 Alternating the layer directions.
 Sprinkle all topping ingredients on top of the layers of cabbage rolls.
 Place a heatproof plate on top and push down with your hand.
 The water from the cabbage base should submerge the outer edge of the plate.
-If not, add water.1 tablespoon Dairy free butter, ½ teaspoon Dried mint, 1 teaspoon Salt, 1 pinch Cumin, ½ head Garlic, ½ cup Water, 1 small Lemon juice
+If not, add water.
+Bring malfouf to a boil over high heat and then reduce heat to low-med and cook for 30-45 minutes.
+Serve with freshly squeezed lemon juice.1 tablespoon Dairy free butter, ½ teaspoon Dried mint, 1 teaspoon Salt, 1 pinch Cumin, ½ head Garlic, ½ cup Water, 1 small Lemon juice

 Video